To contact or appoint Andrew Eastgate, call CEDR on +44 (0)207 536 6060 or email firstname.lastname@example.org

 - Action by bank against landlord of borrower for negligent misstatement on reference.

-- Claim by property developer against Bank alleging that the Bank had taken funds from an account without authorisation, leading to substantial losses.
+- Claim by a customer against its Bank alleging that the Bank had taken funds from an account without authorisation, leading to substantial losses.

-- Claim under a standard bank guarantee and charge.
-Defence on grounds of variation to underlying loan agreement and breach of duty to guarantor.
+- Claims under standard bank guarantees and charges.
+Defences have included variation to underlying loan agreements, breach of duty to guarantor and undue influence

-- Claim for mis-selling of interest rate swaps.
+- Claims for mis-selling of interest rate swaps.
 Litigation run in parallel to redress procedure, which had awarded compensation to claimant.
-Issues around consequential loss and costs
+Issues around consequential loss and costs, with Claimants’ lawyers being on CFAs

 - Claim for fees following termination of three year contract for the provision of services.
 Issues of actual/ostensible authority of employee signing contract as well as interpretation and measure of loss.